WPChill/decode-lite/README.md

 Featured Images are also supported, allowing you to display large, beautiful images at the top of your posts.

-Lastly, Decode has social icons in the header that can link to your Twitter, App.net, Facebook, or Google+ profile.
-These can be configured in the Customize menu as well.
+Lastly, Decode has social icons in the header that can link to your Twitter, App.net, Facebook, Google+, Dribbble, Behance, LinkedIn, Tumblr, Pinterest, Instagram, 500px, Flickr, Rdio, Spotify, Soundcloud, Vimeo, YouTube, Github, and Foursquare profiles.
+These can all be configured in the Customize menu as well.

 If you desire to add Typekit fonts to your blog, I highly recommend the [Typekit Fonts for WordPress plugin](http://wordpress.org/plugins/typekit-fonts-for-wordpress/).
-In the CSS field, add `body {font-family: "name-of-font-family";}` to override the default Decode font.
+In the CSS field, add: `body {font-family: "name-of-font-family";}` to override the default Decode font.
 This allows you more flexibility and ease when adding or changing fonts.

 *The font "Oxygen" is supplied via Google Fonts.
 It is licensed under the [SIL Open Font License, version 1.1](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).*